A Central Limit Theorem for the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

-Our strategy is now to further divide $\mathcal{S}_1$ into pieces and then to estimate the contributions of each piece separately.
-The following proposition, and a conditional version of it which easily follows from similar arguments, will be used repeatedly throughout the proof. \begin{proposition} Let $\mathcal{R}$ be a subset of $[2n]^2$, and let Let $g : \mathcal{S}^* \rightarrow \mathbb{R}$ be such that $\|g\|_{\infty} \le C$, then
+To estimate each of the two terms in the above lemma, the following proposition, and a conditional version of it, which easily follows from similar arguments, will be used repeatedly throughout the proof. \begin{proposition} Let $\mathcal{R}$ be a subset of $[2n]^2$, and let Let $g : \mathcal{S}^* \rightarrow \mathbb{R}$ with $\|g\|_{\infty} < +\infty$, then